nunopenim/nunopenim/README.md

 ### About me:
+  - Enthusiast user of [Arch Linux](https://github.com/nunopenim/nunopenim/blob/main/GUIDE_ArchLinuxInstallation.md) (my new favourite distro).
   - Experienced Debian and Debian based distros user.
-  - Enthusiast user of [Arch Linux](https://github.com/nunopenim/nunopenim/blob/main/GUIDE_ArchLinuxInstallation.md) (my new favourite distro).
   - Not a user of RHEL, Slackware, Gentoo or SUSE (and based distros) but I might be able to learn quickly.
-  - Comfortable with the macOS Terminal, but a little lost using the GUI.
-I use XCode.
+  - Comfortable with the macOS Terminal.
+A little lost in the GUI, but getting used to it.
+I use XCode too!
   - Not too comfortable with Windows, Powershell is a bit confusing to me, will take time to get used.
   - Learning Swift and Dart.
   - Relearning Kotlin.